Niklan/PHP-Dellin-API-SDK/README.md

 It's recommended to install module via composer.

- * Install the delling_api module as you would normally install a contributed Drupal module.
+ * Install the dellin_api module as you would normally install a contributed Drupal module.
 Visit https://www.drupal.org/node/1897420 for further information.